WHAT IS READ FOR LIFE?

-· RFL is an adult literacy program established in 1987 by the Findlay Service League to provide reading instruction for adults who are unable to read for have limited reading ability.
+Read for Life is an adult literacy program established in 1987 by the Findlay Service League to provide reading instruction for adult who are unable to read or have limited reading ability.

-Volunteering-Volunteers are needed.
-Read for L.I.F.E. is looking for individuals who are able to volunteer two hours per week and make a one year commitment to the program.
-Before tutors are matched with a student, they must complete a one time tutor training class given at the library.
-For information on the next training session, contact Kristy Szkudlarek at 419-422-1712 or firstname.lastname@example.org.
+Volunteers are needed.
+Read for Life is looking for individuals who are able to volunteer two hours per week.
+Before tutors are matched with a student, they must complete a onetime tutor training class given at the library.
+For information on the next training session, contact us at 419-422-3755 or email@example.com.

-Donors: Tax deductible financial contributions can be made to: the Findlay-Hancock County Public Library Read for L.I.F.E.
-Fund at: c/o The Findlay-Hancock County Community Foundation.
-101 W. Sandusky Street, Suite 207.
-Findlay, Ohio 45840.
+Tax deductible financial contributions can be made to: The Findlay-Hancock County Public Library Read for Life Fund, at: c/o The Findlay-Hancock County Community Foundation, 101 W. Sandusky Street, Suite 207, Findlay, Ohio 45840.

 Tutor Application (PDF)